Critter Cove on Steam - User reviews, Price & Information

 Quick menu

 A deep, open world life sim and town building game set in a cozy post-apocalyptic paradise.
-Restore an old town, sail across a mysterious archipelago.
+Restore your town, sail across a mysterious archipelago, rescue animal pals.
 Hunt for relics and farm, fish & craft everything you need.
 Can you help turn Critter Cove into a thriving tourist town once again?

 Critter Cove is a relaxing, cozy and singleplayer game developed and published by Gentleman Rat Studios.